-The most common symptom of bad brake drums is noises coming from the rear of the car while braking.
+The most common symptom of bad brake drums is noise from the car’s rear while braking.
 You may also notice reduced braking performance.
 If your parking brake feels loose and not engaging as it should, it could also be a sign.

-Here is a more detailed list of some possible symptoms of a bad brake drum.
+Here is a more detailed list of the signs of bad or worn brake drums to look for:

 1. Trouble Stopping

 When you step on the brake pedal, you expect your vehicle to stop in a timely fashion.
 As the brake drums start to wear, this stopping time will gradually increase.
 If the car isn’t stopping as it once did, it could be an issue with either the drums or the brake shoes.

 However, your vehicle might come equipped with brake drums on the back wheels and discs on the front.
 In this case, it can be difficult to tell which set is going bad because both cause stopping issues when they are worn.

 When the brakes are operating normally, there should be no unusual sounds when you step on the pedal.
 However, the brakes become louder as they wear.

 Bad brake drums can no longer absorb the heat that is generated during braking.
 As the heat builds up, it causes additional stress on the brakes, leading to scraping noises when the shoes touch the drums.